Oregon Zoo Elephant History & Controversies

-Investigative Video Series on the Oregon Zoo’s Elephant Practices
+Four-Part Investigative Series on the Oregon Zoo Elephant Practices

-These four investigative videos, produced by Peabody Award-winning investigative journalist Carla Castano for KOIN 6 Investigates, provide a detailed look into the Oregon Zoo’s practices over time with elephants.
+These four investigative videos, produced by Peabody Award-winning investigative journalist Carla Castano for KOIN 6 Investigates, provide a detailed look at the Oregon Zoo’s practices with elephants over time.
 The report sparked significant controversy and led to major consequences for the journalist.

-After the final segment of this series aired, Carla Castano unexpectedly stopped appearing on air and has not returned to reporting.
-While no official explanation has been given, the circumstances echo the experience of Leslie Griffith, the former San Francisco news anchor.
-Both she and her investigative report, “Horrors Under the Big Top,” exposing circus practices with elephants, were removed from television, raising important questions about potential industry influence on editorial independence.
+After Carla Castano’s 4-part investigative series on the Oregon Zoo elephant practices aired (see above), she unexpectedly stopped appearing on air and has not returned to reporting since.
+While no official explanation was ever given, the circumstances echo the experience of Leslie Griffith, the former San Francisco news anchor.
+She stated that she was fired following the airing of her investigative report, “Horrors Under the Big Top,” which exposed circus elephant practices.
+The circumstances surrounding both news investigations raise questions about editorial independence and possible external pressures when reporting on elephant welfare.

 The Electrocution Sessions of Thonglaw

 Thonglaw’s electrocution sessions were part of trainer Morgan Berry’s broader attempts to manage male elephants during musth.
 This section documents what occurred and the circumstances surrounding it.
-Unfortunately, this practice did not end with Thonglaw and continued with other elephants, which can be explored in more detail here.
+This practice did not end with Thonglaw and continued with other elephants, which can be explored in more detail here.

 - Bozarth, Cliff.
 “Everybody Has a Story: Working on Woodland Elephant Farm was Unusual Job.”
 The Columbian News (Vancouver, Washington), April 2, 2023. https://www.columbian.com/news/2023/apr/02/everybody-has-a-story-working-on-elephant-farm-was-unusual-job/